BrendanHiggins/BrendanHiggins.github.io/_posts/2020-04-07-Book-Review-K-12.md

   </tr>
   <tr>
     <td colspan="5">
 Technically a play, but also a very thin book.
-Interesting tones about the American Dream, consumerism, and family.
+Interesting tones about the "American Dream", consumerism, and family.
 I recommend it simply because you can read this in an afternoon.
-(Or watch it, I assume there's some good versions of the Play around).
+(Or watch it, I assume there's some good versions of the play around).
 I still think back on the themes of this book from time to time, I feel like they become more relevant into adulthood.
     </td>
   </tr>
 </tbody>